Special Subcommittee

 Photo: Becky Martin

 The ALAS Board is forming a special sub-committee to examine and gather feedback from membership about the name “Audubon” being part of our chapter’s name.
+There were 106 people who responded to our survey that was posted online and mailed to every member.

+Why are we doing this?
 National Audubon Society did a thorough examination into the associate to John James Audubon.
 While there can be no doubt of the impact of his life’s work and passion for birds, he was also an enslaver, whose racism and harmful attitudes toward Black and Indigenous people are now well-understood.
 Today, more than 100 years later, we are called to re-examine John James Audubon’s legacy through a different lens.
 In the end, National Audubon Society decided to retain the name.
 At the same time, their process resulted into a deeper commitment to Equity, Diversity, Inclusivity, Belonging.
 And as a result, National has committed $25 million dollars to fund the expansion of this work over the next five years.
+They also allow other chapters to take on the same or similar process.

 In January 2024, at a board retreat we discussed this idea.
 Of the 12 board members who responded to the survey or were present for discussion, 9 felt we should examine this issue.
 We put out our commitment statement on diversity, equity, and inclusion.
 That was published in the April 2024 newsletter.
 Board members have identified over 20 chapters around the country that have examined this issue, and it resulted in a name change.
 At the same time, some chapters opted to keep the Audubon name in their chapter after exploring the issue.